 It’s done by learning & understanding how the fretboard works.
 The notes are laid out in such a way they create patterns.
 Through the sacred knowledge of these patterns, you can easily find notes.
 And you’ll amaze your friends being able to do it!

-Now there are many, many patterns on the guitar & too much for this lesson, but I’ll mention a few so you know what I mean.
+Now there are many, many patterns on the guitar & too much for this lesson, but I’ll mention a few of the basic ones to get started with so you know what I mean.
+This will guide you in the right direction.

 A A# B C C# D D# E F F# G G# This is the musical magical formula you want to master!